-(Associate in Science for Transfer) Students who complete this program should be able to:
+(Associate in Science for Transfer)

-- Analyze data/information in addressing and evaluating problems and issues in making decisions. - 2.
-Understand the purpose of scientific inquiry and the implications and applications of basic scientific principles. - 3.
+- 1. Analyze data/information in addressing and evaluating problems and issues in making decisions. - Understand the purpose of scientific inquiry and the implications and applications of basic scientific principles. - 3.
 Using the Scientific Method, students will be able to correctly interpret experimental data and effectively communicate the findings and implications of that data in writing.

 Required Courses Units

 BIOL 1 Principles of Biology and 5

 BIOL 2 General Zoology and

-BIOL 3 General Botany
+BIOL 3 General Botany 4

 CHEM 1A General Chemistry I and 5

-CHEM 1B General Chemistry II
+CHEM 1B General Chemistry II 5

 MATH 1A Single Variable Calculus 1-Early

 Transcendentals 4

-PHYS 2A General Physics and
+PHYS 2A General Physics and 3

 PHYS 3A General Physics Lab and 1

-PHYS 2B General Physics and
+PHYS 2B General Physics and 3

-PHYS 3B General Physics Lab
+PHYS 3B General Physics Lab 1

 OR

-PHYS 4A Mechanics and 4
+PHYS 4A Mechanics and

 PHYS 4B Electromagnetism 4

 Total units required for degree major 35

-Students earning an AA-T/AS-T degree must complete 60 se coursework eligible for transfer to the CSU including the CSU (CSU version), all courses in the major with "C" or better grade mester units o GE-B or IGETO
+Students earning an AA-T/AS-T degree must complete 60 s semester units of

-1030 versioni, ali courses in the maior with 0 or better drade ts. anu acineve
+coursework eligible for transfer to the CSU including the CSU I GE-B or IGETC

-BIOL 1 Principles of Biology
+BIOL 1 Principles of Biology 5 units